Ezekiel the Tragedian

 Exagōgē is a five-act drama written in iambic trimeter, retelling of the biblical story of The Exodus from Egypt.
 Moses is the main character of the play, and parts of the biblical story have been altered to suit the narrative's needs.
 These changes probably point to Ezekiel's intention to stage the play, since certain scenes that are impossible to stage were converted into monologue.
-This drama is unique in blending the biblical story with the Hellenistic tragic drama.
+This drama is unique in blending the biblical story with the Hellenistic tragic drama; Erich S. Gruen writes that "the choice itself of that tale suggests an appeal to pride in national history and tradition produced in a quintessentially Hellenic mode."

 The main modern edition is a parallel-text English-Greek edition by classical scholar Howard Jacobson.
+It was adapted by Edward Einhorn as a play/opera/immersive Passover seder, with music by Avner Finberg, for a production at La MaMa in 2024.